djcmurphy/brighthr-file-component/README.md

 - **Dynamic File Type Support**: The current implementation has a limited set of file types.
 We would need to liaise with the backend team to get a comprehensive list of all supported file types and their associated metadata.
 - **Custom Icons**: Implement custom icons for different file types to improve visual recognition and user experience.

-### File Actions

-- **Action Dropdown/Pane**: In a real world setting files would probably have a dropdown action button or a details pane to show file metadata and provide actions like download, delete, etc.

 ### Performance & Data Management

 - **Pagination**: For large file lists we would need pagination.